ieee-aizustd/ieee-aizustd.github.io/about.markdown

 title: About
 ---

-This is the home for the Seattle Xcoders.
-Our focus is primarily on the family of Cocoa SDK's.
-The group also explores other related technologies like Unix, relational databases, and scripting languages.
-You are invited to share your ideas on how we can best serve your needs and have a bit of fun while doing it.
-We meet twice per month.
+This is the home for the IEEE-AizuSTD.
 # Group Information

 There are multiple ways to stay in touch: